-- Central government policy and guidance Acts, Circulars, Planning Policy Guidance Notes (PPGs) etc. - The Local Plan and any review of the Local Plan which is underway. - Adopted supplementary guidance for example, village design statements, conservation area appraisals, car parking standards. - Replies from statutory and non-statutory agencies (eg Environment Agency, Highways Authority). - Representations from others neighbours, amenity groups and other interested parties so long as they relate to land use matters. - Effects on an area this includes the character of an area, availability of infrastructure, density, over-development, layout, position, design and external appearance of buildings and landscaping - The need to safeguard valuable resources such as good farmland or mineral reserves. - Highway safety issues such as traffic generation, road capacity, means of access, visibility, car parking and effects on pedestrians and cyclists. - Public services such as drainage and water supply Public proposals for using the same land - Effects on individual buildings such as overlooking, loss of light, overshadowing, visual intrusion, noise, disturbance and smell. - Effects on a specially designated area or building such as green belt, conservation areas, listed buildings, ancient monuments and areas of special scientific interest. - Effects on existing tree cover and hedgerows. - Nature conservation interests such as protection of badgers, great crested newts etc. - Public rights of way - Flooding or pollution. - Planning history of the site including existing permissions and appeal decisions. - A desire to retain or promote certain uses such as playing fields, village shops and pubs. - Need for the development such as a petrol station - Prevention of crime and disorder - Presence of a hazardous substance directly associated with a development - Human Rights Act - Precedent but only where it can be shown there would be a real danger that a proposal would inevitably lead to other inappropriate development (for example, isolated housing in the countryside)
+- Central government policy and guidance Acts, Circulars, Planning Policy Guidance Notes (PPGs) etc. - The Local Plan and any review of the Local Plan which is underway. - The Faversham Neighbourhood Plan and supporting documents like the Faversham Design Codes and Faversham Local Cycling and Walking Infrastructure Plan - Adopted supplementary guidance for example, village design statements, conservation area appraisals, car parking standards. - Replies from statutory and non-statutory agencies (eg Environment Agency, Highways Authority). - Representations from others neighbours, amenity groups and other interested parties so long as they relate to land use matters. - Effects on an area this includes the character of an area, availability of infrastructure, density, over-development, layout, position, design and external appearance of buildings and landscaping - The need to safeguard valuable resources such as good farmland or mineral reserves. - Highway safety issues such as traffic generation, road capacity, means of access, visibility, car parking and effects on pedestrians and cyclists. - Public services such as drainage and water supply Public proposals for using the same land - Effects on individual buildings such as overlooking, loss of light, overshadowing, visual intrusion, noise, disturbance and smell. - Effects on a specially designated area or building such as green belt, conservation areas, listed buildings, ancient monuments and areas of special scientific interest. - Effects on existing tree cover and hedgerows. - Nature conservation interests such as protection of badgers, great crested newts etc. - Public rights of way - Flooding or pollution. - Planning history of the site including existing permissions and appeal decisions. - A desire to retain or promote certain uses such as playing fields, village shops and pubs. - Need for the development such as a petrol station - Prevention of crime and disorder - Presence of a hazardous substance directly associated with a development - Human Rights Act

+Precedent - but only where it can be shown there would be a real danger that a proposal would inevitably lead to other inappropriate development (for example, isolated housing in the countryside)